The following links point to solutions to common everyday problems you'll need to solve with HTML.

 HTML specializes in providing semantic information for a document, so HTML answers many questions you might have about how to get your message across best in your document.

-- How to create list of items with HTML
+- How to create a list of items with HTML

 - How to stress or emphasize content